Legal Versioning is a standardized, readable, and computable way to number versions of legal forms, notices, and policies.

 Publishing a new

 10.1.0 tells users of

 10.0.0 to new

-10.1.0 and review the changes to see whether the changes serve their needs.
+10.1.0 and review what was changed in order to see whether the new version still meets their needs.
 But users of old

 9.0.0 should review new